8 Rapidly Growing Career Sectors in Colorado Worth Training For

 As a result, there might be no better time to explore the training options offered by trade schools in Colorado.
 The potential opportunities are simply too extensive to ignore.

 Colorado has established a great reputation as a place to do business.
 That's especially true for the regional corridor of the state that stretches from Fort Collins to Denver to Colorado Springs along the eastern edge of the Rocky Mountains.
 And it includes other fast-growing Front Range cities such as Aurora, Littleton, Wheat Ridge, Castle Rock, and Fountain.

-In fact, Colorado has been ranked as one of the top-five places in the country for business startup activity.
-And Colorado's financial services sector has an average annual employment of over 219,000.
-Plus, the number of jobs related to business management is projected to rise by over 26 percent from 2016 to 2026.***
+In fact, Colorado has been ranked as one of the top-five places in the country for business startup activity.1 And Colorado's financial services sector supports about 9,400 companies and provides about $7.9 billion in annual wages.1 Plus, the number of jobs related to finance and insurance is projected to rise by over 13.5 percent from 2018 to 2028.3

 This state continues to attract both established and emerging technology companies.
 They're involved in everything from advanced electronics to web development and computer information systems.
-In fact, with close to 11,000 technology companies, Colorado has ranked within the top three states for the number of high-tech professionals who are concentrated in the region.*
+In fact, with close to 11,000 technology companies already, Colorado's tech sector continues to grow: Every 72 hours, a new digital tech company launches in the state.1

 In addition, the advanced manufacturing sector, which relies heavily on new technologies, is also showing a lot of potential.
-Over 150,000 Coloradans already work for almost 6,000 manufacturing companies, but the possibility exists that many more jobs could continue to be added, including for those who specialize in developing the technology that makes it all possible.*
+Over 112,000 Coloradans already work for about 6,300 manufacturing companies, but the possibility exists that many more jobs could continue to be added, including for those who specialize in developing the technology that makes it all possible.1

 6. Aerospace, Aviation, and Transportation